-- Vacuum often.
-Look for a vacuum cleaner with a high-efficiency particulate air (HEPA) filter.
+Vacuum often.
+Look for a vacuum cleaner with a high-efficiency particulate

+  air (HEPA) filter.

   - Don't give dander a place to hide.
-Swap carpets for hardwood floors and cloth curtains for wooden or plastic blinds.
+Swap carpets for hardwood floors and

+  cloth curtains for wooden or plastic blinds.

   - Get an air purifier.
-If you leave it on 24-7, it can help get rid of allergens in the air.
+If you leave it on 24-7, it can help get rid of

+  allergens in the air.

   - See an allergist.
-He can test you to find out what kind of allergy you have.
-For the short term, you might get relief with antihistamines and over-the-counter allergy medicines.
-Allergy shots can help over the long run.
+They can test you to find out what kind of allergy you

+  have.
+For the short term, you might get relief with antihistamines and

+  over-the-counter allergy medicines.
+Allergy shots can help over the long

+  run.